jumpinjackie/forge-e33-mod/design/LANDS.md

 This land enters tapped.
 {T}: Add {C}.
 {1}, {T}, Sacrifice Crushing Cavern: Destroy target attacking creature without flying
+---
+If anyone finds this journal, do not enter this cave, the Nevron inside will crush you.
+- Cassandra, Expedition 45
 ```

 [card implementation](../custom/cards/c/crushing_cavern.txt)